ischrot/ischrot.github.io/teaching/ws22_23/node.md

 Other Materials
 : - [MaMpf (SS 21)][mampfold] -> Here you find all materials from the last time that we have taught this course
+  - [Exam Preparation Sheet][exprep] In this document you find general information about the exam and materials for the exam preparation including a list of the most relevant exercises and a list of questions.
 <!--   - [Skript][skript] -> Lecture Notes from the winter term 2011 (German) -->

 [sheettut]: https://heibox.uni-heidelberg.de/f/d1279b19a40448b68e15/